 Foreign person.
 If you are a foreign person or the U.S. branch of a foreign bank that has elected to be treated as a U.S. person (under Regulations section 1.1441-1(b)(2)(iv) or other applicable section for chapter 3 or 4 purposes), do not use Form W-9.
 Instead, use the appropriate Form W-8 or Form 8233 (see Pub.
 515).
 If you are a qualified foreign pension fund under Regulations section 1.897(l)-1(d), or a partnership that is wholly owned by qualified foreign pension funds, that is treated as a non-foreign person for purposes of section 1445 withholding, do not use Form W-9.
-Instead, use Form W-9.
+Instead, use Form W-8EXP (or other certification of non-foreign status).